caiks/TBOT01/README.md

 ```
 Note that this example is unusually fast for a 3 room journey at only 1 minute and 4 seconds.
 The turtlebot more typically tends to travel in the general direction of the correct exit but often fails to pass through it on the first attempt.

-Now that we are sure of a definite improvement in the turtlebot's ability to navigate around the turtlebot house, let's see how it's performance compares with the purely *induced model* 27,
+Now that we are sure of a definite improvement in the turtlebot's ability to navigate around the turtlebot house, let us compare the performance  of the partly *conditioned model* 28 and the purely *induced model* 27,
 ```
 gazebo -u --verbose ~/turtlebot3_ws/src/TBOT01_ws/env009.model -s libgazebo_ros_init.so